 - Restrictions: Permission of instructor required

-This course offers hands-on training in genome editing design and implementation.
-Objectives will include knockout, tagging, and targeted mutation of genes in model organisms or cell lines.
-The history and ethics of genome editing will be discussed.
+This course offers training in genome editing design and implementation.
+Practical demonstrations of genome editing techniques will be included.
+History and ethics of genome editing will be discussed.

 - Credits: 3.0